Cykyrios/GodotInSim/website/docs/guides/getting_started/insim.md

 * `disconnected` is emitted when you [close](../../class_ref/InSim#class_InSim_method_close) the connection, or when the connection times out.
-* `timeout` is emitted after some time has passed with no packet being received; GodotInSim will send a ping to LFS if it hasn't received any packet for a while, and if no response is given with a few seconds, the connection is dropped.
+* `timeout` is emitted after some time has passed with no packet being received; GodotInSim will send a ping to LFS if it hasn't received any packet for a while, and if no response is given within a few seconds, the connection is dropped.

 ### Putting it all together

-Everything we have learned thus far allows us to make a very simple InSim app that sends a message when connecting, and prints message contents when someone (including you) types a message.
+Everything we have learned thus far allows us to make a very simple InSim app that sends a message when connecting, and prints the contents of every message displayed in the game.

 ```gdscript
 extends Node